Hail, Caesar!: Filming and locations

 In October 2014, Roger Deakins posted on his website that he would be the film's cinematographer and was shooting test footage.
 Principal photography on the film began in Los Angeles, California, on November 10, 2014.
 According to the Los Angeles Times, the Coen brothers' decision to film in Los Angeles increased filming activity in the city, which had previously been down by "a double-digit percentage ... in the fourth quarter [of 2014]".
 In December, Clooney was photographed in full Roman regalia while filming scenes in Downtown Los Angeles.

 Tatum dyed his hair blond for his role as a tap-dancing sailor, one of five in the "No Dames!" sequence set in the Swingin' Dinghy bar.
 Tatum had danced hip-hop and street, not tap, but worked without a double after much training.
 Other dancers came from Broadway, including Clifton Samuels, who said the scene's greatest challenge was not Christopher Gattelli's choreography per se, but maintaining the style of the period "in which the dancers must stay on the balls of their feet."
-A split-screen scene from the That’s Entertainment! trilogy influenced the Coens' decision to widen the shot to reveal film crew members pushing the set into place.
+A split-screen scene from the That's Entertainment! trilogy influenced the Coens' decision to widen the shot to reveal film crew members pushing the set into place.

 Hail, Caesar! was the first movie that Deakins shot on film since True Grit in 2010.
 The Coens themselves had said that their previous movie, Inside Llewyn Davis, would probably be their last use of the medium.
 But with Hail, Caesar!'s classic Hollywood theme making film an obvious choice, Deakins agreed to give it one more try.
 "I don't mind", he recalled saying, "I'll shoot it on a cell phone if you like."
 Ultimately, film proved a limited palette due to the narrowing choices of stocks and processing options in the wake of digital cinematography.
-Deakins didn't recall encountering those kinds of problems on earlier projects.
+Deakins did not recall encountering those kinds of problems on earlier projects.
 "But it makes me nervous now.
 I don't want to do that again, frankly.
 I don't think the infrastructure's there."